How to update a dapp chain

 Adding new codes

-In the previous approach, we were keeping track from a code point of view of previous versions.
-This time we will not do that, so we can change the current code directly without copying anything.
+In the previous approach, you kept track from a code point of view of previous versions.
+You don't have to do that this time, so you can change the code directly without copying anything.

 file: